apache/apisix-ingress-controller/docs/en/latest/tutorials/configure-ingress-with-gateway-api.md

 ## Prerequisites

-Before you move on, make sure you:

-1. Have access to a Kubernetes cluster.
+Before you move on, make sure you have access to a Kubernetes cluster.
 This tutorial uses [minikube](https://github.com/kubernetes/minikube).
-2. Install APISIX Ingress.
-See the [Installation](https://apisix.apache.org/docs/ingress-controller/deployments/minikube) section.

 ## Install Gateway API CRDs